LakeinLove/Mage-The-Awakening/Character Mechanics/Conditions and Tilts/Conditions/Swooned.md

 ---

 He may have the proverbial “butterflies in his stomach” or just be constantly aware of the object of his affection.
-A character may have multiple instances of this Condition, reflecting affection for multiple characters.
+A character may have multiple instances of this [[Conditions|Condition]], reflecting affection for multiple characters.

 He suffers a –2 to any rolls that would adversely affect the specified character, who also gains +2 on any Social rolls against him.
 If the specified character is attempting Social manoeuvring on the Swooned character, the impression level is considered one higher.